Yaxeni Oriquen-Garcia

-Yaxeni Milagros Oriquen-Garcia Perez (born September 3, 1966) is a Venezuelan-American retired professional bodybuilder.
+Yaxeni Oriquen-Garcia (born Yaxeni Milagros Oriquen Pérez; September 3, 1966) is a Venezuelan-American retired professional bodybuilder.
+She has placed in the top three at the Ms. Olympia nine times from 2001 to 2012, winning the 2005 Ms. Olympia.

 Early life

-Yaxeni Milagros Oriquen (born Yaxeni Milagros Oriquen Perez) was born on September 3, 1966, in Cabimas, Zulia, Venezuela, the youngest of nine children (four brothers and four sisters).
+Yaxeni Milagros Oriquen Pérez was born on September 3, 1966, in Cabimas, Zulia, Venezuela, the youngest of nine children (four brothers and four sisters).
 She began a career in theater and modeling at an early age and studied theater while in Venezuela.

 Bodybuilding career

 Amateur

-In 1989, Oriquen began dedicating herself to the sport of bodybuilding.
+In 1989, she began dedicating herself to the sport of bodybuilding.
 She won four amateur contests in 1993, earning her professional card after winning Ibero (Central) American Championships.
 She then moved to the United States.